Google Calendar Connector for MS Access

 • Consume real-time Google Calendar data in MS Access

-• Consume realtime Google Calendar API data in MS Access
+• Consume real-time Google Calendar API data in MS Access

 • Google Calendar ODBC Driver | ODBC Driver for Google Calendar | ODBC Google Calendar Driver | SSIS Google Calendar Source | SSIS Google Calendar Destination